selvaganesh0/Randon-number-generate/README.md

 # Randon-number-generate
 Generate 16-bit random numbers using LFSR, the mid-square method, and the linear congruential method in Verilog.
-Verify the randomness using the KS-test in Python.
+Compare the randomness using the KS-test in Python.
 Abstract

-- **Objective**: Generate and verify 16-bit random numbers using three methods: LFSR, Mid-Square, and LCG.
+- **Objective**: Generate and compare 16-bit random numbers using three methods: LFSR, Mid-Square, and LCG.
 - **Implementation**:
   - Use Verilog for the hardware description and simulation of the random number generators.
   - Methods: